robisim74/angular-l10n/doc/spec.md

 For more information see [Intl API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl).

 ### <a name="2.7"/>2.7 Storage
 The `defaultLocale` and the `currency` chosen by the user are stored, and retrieved at the next access.
-By default, they are stored in a session cookie, if you don't provide a different expiration or a different storage during the configuration of `LocaleService`: `setCookieExpiration`, `useLocaleStorage`,`useSessionStorage` or `disableStorage`.
+During the configuration, you can choose your `StorageStrategy`: _Session_, _Local_, _Cookie_, _Disabled_.
+If you don't provide a different expiration using `cookieExpiration`, the cookie becomes a session cookie.

 You can also create a custom storage.